View of castle and statue to the right in Lamego, Portugal

 Cobbled lanes, Jardim do Mar.
 What to do in Madeira island

-If you’re wondering what to do in Madeira, this travel guide will help you discover the sights beyond its capital city, Funchal.
+Wondering what to do in Madeira?
+This guide highlights some of the island’s most memorable places to visit beyond the capital, Funchal.
 The subtropical climate of Madeira makes it mostly green and beautiful with an abundance of flowers, which is just one of the things I love about it.
 ItsRead More →

 Palácio da Pena, Sintra